CRamosC11/Obitools/README.md

 ![Captura de pantalla 2025-03-31 154049](https://github.com/user-attachments/assets/415febb0-fc1b-4050-9b79-999d4e20911a)

 ### **Per base sequences contest**
 According to tutorials what we must see are paralells lines which means that all the sequences you are analising present the same base at the same position.
-In our case, we may have different organisms with a lot of variability among their bases which could explain that we have all this different nucleotids among the different positions of the sequences.
-Also this could be produced by contamination or problems in the quality of the sequences but as we saw before, the overall quality is high.
+In our case, we may have different organisms with a lot of variability among their bases which could explain that we have all these different nucleotids contest among the different positions of the sequences.
+Also, this situation could be explained by contamination or problems in the quality of the sequences but as we saw before, the overall quality is high.
 ![Captura de pantalla 2025-03-31 154203](https://github.com/user-attachments/assets/a51dce35-f4b0-4d1d-b812-7f9af083a8ac)

 ### **Per sequence GC content**